vjkapur/dc-roadway-attribution/README.md

 ## usage
 To run:
-1. download the `GeoJSON`?)-formatted files for the above datasets, and place them in a `data` folder in the repo.
+1. download the `GeoJSON`-formatted files for the above datasets, and place them in a `data` folder in the repo.
 2. either use the included conda environment (requires Anaconda or [miniconda](https://docs.conda.io/en/latest/miniconda.html)) to pull package dependencies through an environment:

    ```shell